mard4/intromlproject/README.md

 - virtualenvironment

 - intromlproject

+  - `images-readme` $\to$ contains the images for the readme, you can ignore this.

-  - `config.yaml` $\to$ the configuration file where you can customize all aspects of model training and settings.
+  - `config.yaml` $\to$ the configuration file where you can customize all aspects of model training, testing and settings.

-  - `requirements.txt`
+  - `requirements.txt` $\to$ contains the requirements for python to run the project.

-  - `data-setupper.ipynb` $\to$ notebook used to download and prepare data.
+  - `data-setupper.ipynb` $\to$ notebook used to download and prepare data downloaded from the internet.

-  - `training-main.py` $\to$ python script that trains and validates the chosen model.
+  - `main.py` $\to$ python script that trains and validates the chosen model or tests it.

-  - `training-main-optune.py` $\to$ python script that optimizes the hyperparameters of the model, then trains and validates it.

-  - `testing-main.py` $\to$ python script that tests the provided model.

   - utils/

+    - data_setupper/

       - `augmentation.py` $\to$ contains functions for data augmentation.

-    - `custom_models.py` $\to$ contains functions to built models from scratch.
+      - `dataset_reader.py` $\to$ contains functions to organize downloaded data in the correct manner.

       - `downloader.py` $\to$ contains functions to download data from different sources.

       - `extractors.py` $\to$ contains functions to extract different archived files.

+    - main/

-    - `logger.py` $\to$ contains a function which initializes the logger.
+      - `criterion.py` $\to$ contains a function which initializes the loss.

+      - `data_loading.py` $\to$ contains functions that provide data loaders for training, validation, and testing datasets.

+      - `exam.py` $\to$ contains functions to test and submit the results the day of the competition.

-    - `models_init.py` $\to$ contains functions to initialize models from already existing libraries.
+      - `models_init.py` $\to$ contains functions to initialize models.

-    - `optimizers.py` $\to$ contains a function to implement a custom optimizer.
-TODO
+      - `optimizers.py` $\to$ contains a function to implement a custom or simple optimizer.

-    - `testing.py` $\to$ contains the function to test a model and send files to the competition server.
+      - `optuna.py` $\to$ contains the function to setup optuna in order to find the best hyperparameters.

+      - `scheduler.py` $\to$ contains the functions to instantiate the scheduler.

-    - `training.py` $\to$ contains the functions to train and validate the model for a single epoch.
+      - `training.py` $\to$ contains the function to train and validate a model.

+      - models/

-    - `testing.py` $\to$ contains the function to test a model storing the predictions in a dictionary and submits it to a server.
+        - `senet.py` $\to$ contains the class to instantiate the SENet.

-  - exam/

-    - `testing-main-exam.py` $\to$ python script that tests a model and uploads to the exam website the results.

-    - `testing.py` $\to$ contains the functions to test a model and to upload the results.
+        - `vit.py` $\to$ contains the class to instantiate the VIT.

-    - `testing-main-optune.py` $\to$ TODO

 ## Usage

 #### Datasets
+## Pytorch Dataset
+Open the `config.yaml` file and find the boolean value for `pytorch_dataset` and set it to True, then `img_folder` equal to the name of the folder containing the dataset.
+If you do not have the dataset, it will be automatically downloaded.
+If you get an error, it's because the `img_folder` name is different from the folder you just downloaded, you can just copy the name of the newly downloaded folder in the `img_folder` value of the yaml file.

+## Downloaded Dataset
 Navigate inside the repository, then you can use the `data_setupper.ipynb` notebook to download any dataset of your choosing.
 We decided to use a notebook instead of a .py file because the datasets we tried came from different sources (kaggle, torch, generic websites) and we wanted to have the flexibility to just download them and store them inside a datasets folder, which will be automatically created during your first download.

 All you have to do is follow the comments `@edit` and edit accordingly to your computers paths.
 If you called the parent folder "ml", then some paths are already correct.
 More information is available inside the notebook.
 If you followed the procedure correctly you will have the following datasets configuration: